-It's Time to Talk Day on Thursday 6 February 2020.
+It's Time to Talk Day on Thursday 3 February 2022.
 It's a chance for all of us to be more open about mental health - to talk, to listen, to change lives.
-I'm a See Me Champion because [insert reason].
-I'll be getting involved by [add some details about your plans] join us and choose to talk about mental health.
+I'm a See Me volunteer because [insert reason].
+I'll be getting involved by [add some details about your plans] - join us and however you do it, start a conversation about mental health this Time to Talk Day.